 Here’s a short video of men praying in a mosque in India

 By 1100 AD, people in India were converting to Islam, and they built mosques there as well – but in a different style.
 Even further east, people built mosques in Central Asia and in China.
 After the Ottoman Empire captured Constantinople in 1453 AD, the sultans changed the great Christian churches there into mosques as well.
 The most famous is Hagia Sophia.

-So what is a mosque?
-Do you feel like you know now?
+Did you find out what you wanted to know about the history of mosques and Islamic architecture?
 Feel free to ask more questions in the comments!